StupiddCupid/User-level-Thread-Library/REPORT.md

 able to prevent the first difficulty of the corner case.
 If a thread is trying to take an unavailable resource, our program will block the thread and yeild to the next available thread.

+**Part 4 Preempt API**
+In this part of the project, we implemented a preemption API, which is used to yield a thread periodically.
+To accomplish such a function, we install a signal handler and configure a timer that will fire an alarm a hundred times per second.
+We implemented four functions for this API.

+preempt_start().
+This function receives a boolean parameter, if it is true, we set up preemption.
+We first set up a timer handler that will call **uthread_yield()** when receiving a SIGVTALRM signal using function **sigaction()**, and store to **old_action** that we will use to restore action after preemption is done.
+Then we configure a timer that will fire an alarm through a SIGVTALRM signal and store previous time configuration to **old_timer** which is also used to restore time configuration after preemption is done.

+In preempt_enable() and preempt_disable(), we will make the timer start receiving and ignoring signal when sensitive data is accessed.

+In preemp_stop(), we simply restore timer configuration and signal handler with the help of variables **old_timer** and **old_action**,

+**Testing😼**
+For testing, we write a test program with 3 threads, each thread has an infinite loop.
+Inside the infinite loop, a statement will be printed after a short period (slightly less than the period we set).

 # Limitations🌟